 4. Lemon essential oil:

+I mean it could be any citrus oil.
+Mainly because they’re very uplifting.
 We don’t always travel for leisure, often it’s work, or other circumstances.
 Maybe we feel alone, overwhelmed or stifled in a foreign place or culture.
 In those situations, citrus oils are great mood lifters.
 The smell of oranges makes me feel . . . zesty (sorry).
 Also, if you’re feeling nauseous, whether on a flight or elsewhere – sniffing a whiff can help.
 It also helps relieve constipation if used consistently over a period of time.
 Used before sleep, it helps brighten skin.
 (Citrus oils are photosensitive so don’t use on exposed skin before stepping out in the sun).

 Suggested uses: Mix with coconut oil and rub on the back of your neck, wrists, stomach for improving mood.
 Inhale directly from the bottle for relieving symptoms of nausea.
 You can also add a few drops to your massage oil.